Trevor20/Python-Portfolio/Project 2 - FinTech Transaction & Risk Analysis/README.md

 - Getpass - For handling sensitive passwords to databases
 - Sqlalchemy - To integrate python and MySQL
 - Sklearn - For predicting data and evaluating the prediction model
+2. MySQL - For storing cleaned and auditing data
+3. Power BI - For creating interactive visualizations

 ## 📂 Data Structure